The Satanic Verses

-The Satanic Verses is the fourth novel of British-Indian writer Salman Rushdie.
+The Satanic Verses is the fourth novel from the Indian-British writer Salman Rushdie.
 First published in September 1988, the book was inspired by the life of the Islamic prophet Muhammad.
 As with his previous books, Rushdie used magical realism and relied on contemporary events and people to create his characters.
 The title refers to the Satanic Verses, a group of Quranic verses about three pagan Meccan goddesses: Allāt, Al-Uzza, and Manāt.
-The part of the story that deals with the "satanic verses" was based on accounts from the historians al-Waqidi and al-Tabari.
+The part of the story that deals with the satanic verses was based on accounts from the historians al-Waqidi and al-Tabari.

-The book received wide critical acclaim, was a 1988 Booker Prize finalist (losing to Peter Carey's Oscar and Lucinda), and won the 1988 Whitbread Award for novel of the year.
+The book was a 1988 Booker Prize finalist (losing to Peter Carey's Oscar and Lucinda), and won the 1988 Whitbread Award for novel of the year.
 Timothy Brennan called the work "the most ambitious novel yet published to deal with the immigrant experience in Britain".

 The book and its perceived blasphemy motivated Islamic extremist bombings, killings, and riots and sparked a debate about censorship and religiously motivated violence.
 Fearing unrest, the Rajiv Gandhi government banned the importation of the book into India.
 In 1989, Supreme Leader of Iran Ruhollah Khomeini declared a fatwa against Rushdie, resulting in several failed assassination attempts on the author, who was granted police protection by the UK government, and attacks on connected individuals, including the Japanese translator Hitoshi Igarashi who was stabbed to death in 1991.
-Assassination attempts against Rushdie continued, including an attempt on his life in August 2022.
+Assassination attempts against Rushdie continued, including an attempt on his life in August 2022, in which he lost sight in one eye and the use of one hand.